alpha-nero1/Angular2_TypeScript/README.md

 1. `.editorconfig` declares how project is displayed in editor
 2. `tsconfig.js` configures the TS compiler
 3. `tslint.json` configures linting

+In addition to two crucial project files:

-4. `index.html` is the single page we are seeing in the endpoint. the cli injects script imports at runtime
+1. `index.html` is the single page we are seeing in the endpoint. the cli injects script imports at runtime
-5. `main.ts` includes the first code to be run and runs the Angular app.
+2. `main.ts` includes the first code to be run and runs the Angular app.

 ### Components